Xorko/LibManager-Server/README.md

 ##### Université de Bretagne-Sud - INF1503 - 2020

 ### Required
-* A SQL database (e.g. MariaDB)
+* A SQL database (e.g. MariaDB, JDBC is already declared in build.gradle)

 ### Configuration
 * In `src/main/resources`, rename `application.properties.example` to `application.properties` and complete it
-* Run the server (it will create the tables)
-* Create an admin user by inserting it directly in the database
+* Import the database dump

+The default credentials for the admin account are:
+* Username: admin
+* Password: admin

+Please consider changing the password asap

 ### How to run ?
 * Windows: `gradlew.bat bootRun`